5 Months Old Baby Milestones

 These are the various developmental milestones of a 5-month-old baby:

-- Distance and Colour Vision Improves: Your baby’s distance vision will improve by the 5th month, and she will also be able to see the differences between shades of the same colour.
+- Distance and colour vision improve: Your baby’s distance vision will improve by the 5th month, and she will also be able to see the differences between shades of the same colour.

 - Responds to ‘No’: Your 5-month-old will start recognising and responding to the word ‘No’.

-- Responds To Other People’s Emotions: She will laugh if you tickle her gently or make funny faces and sounds.
+- Responds to other people’s emotions: He/She will laugh if you tickle her gently or make funny faces and sounds.

-- Sense Of Taste Increases: The mouth has maximum nerve endings, so your 5-month-old will put everything into her mouth to see what it feels like.
-Her sense of taste also improves in the 5th
+- Sense of taste increases: The mouth has maximum nerve endings, so your 5-month-old will put everything into her mouth to see what it feels like.
+Her sense of taste also improves in the fifth month.

 When to Be Worried?